srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 1. Verify that you have Python 3.7 installed in your development environment.

     Lab 3 of this course has you prepare the lab environment, including the installation Python 3.7.
-If Pythin is not installed, refer back to the instructions in Lab 3.
+If Python is not installed, refer back to the instructions in Lab 3.

     > **Note**:  Currently, the Azure IoT EdgeHub Dev Tool uses a docker-py library that is not compatible with Python 3.8.

-1. With Pythion installed, open Windows Command Prompt.
+1. With Python installed, open Windows Command Prompt.

 1. At the command prompt, to install the package manager for Python (Pip), enter the following commands: